Blue Jeans -- The New Feminist Uniform?

 Men should politely voice approval and support of women who are dressed in a feminine way.

 There is nothing more beautiful than a women wearing a summer dress.
 I can still remember a young woman I saw five years ago wearing a frock.
 That's how powerful femininity is.
 Let's not let highly-paid pious feminist and lesbian "change agents" destroy it.
-It's time for real women to relegate jeans to garden work.
+It's time for real women to relegate jeans to garden or farm work.

 --------